keboola/connection-docs/templates/ecomm-kpi-dashboard/ecomm-kpi-dashboard.md

 ![Opening Data App](/templates/ecomm-kpi-dashboard/opening-app.png)

 ## Authorizing Data Sources
-To use a selected data source component, you must first authorize the data source.
+To use a selected data source connector, you must first authorize the data source.

 ### Shopify